Scalability vs. Utility: Do We Have to Sacrifice One for the Other in Data Importance Quantification?

 \subsection{Leave-One-Out Method}

-One simple way of appraising each training point is to measure its contribution to the rest of the training data:
+One simple way to quantify data importance is to measure one data point's contribution to the rest of the training data:

-This value measure is referred to as the Leave-one-out (LOO) value.
-The exact evaluation of the $LOO$ values for $N$ training points requires to re-train the model for $N$ times and the associated computational cost is prohibitive for large training datasets and large models.
-For deep neural networks, \citet{koh2017understanding} proposed to estimate the model performance change due to the removal of each training point via influence functions.
+This data importance measure is referred to as the Leave-One-Out (LOO) value.
+The exact evaluation of the LOO values for $N$ training points requires re-training the model for $N$ times and the associated computational cost is prohibitive for large training datasets and large models.
+For deep neural networks, Koh \textit{et al.}~\cite{koh2017understanding} proposed to estimate the model performance change due to the removal of each training point via influence functions.
 However, in order to obtain the influence functions, one will need to evaluate the inverse of the Hessian for the loss function.
-With $N$ training points and $p$ model parameters, it requires $\OO(N\times p^2 + p^3)$ operations. \citet{koh2017understanding} introduced a method to approximate the influence function with $\OO(Np)$ complexity, which is still expensive for large networks.
-In contrast, our method, which will be discussed in Section~\ref{section:alg}, has complexity independent of model size, thus preferable for models like deep neural networks.
+With $N$ training points and $p$ model parameters, it requires $\OO(N p^2 + p^3)$ operations.
+Koh \textit{et al.}~\cite{koh2017understanding} approximate the influence function with $\OO(Np)$ complexity, which is still expensive for large networks.